Our governing board

-Environmental Health Sciences is proud to have a diverse board of advisors made up of men and women who are leaders in media, technology and nonprofit management.
+Environmental Health Sciences is proud to have a diverse board of leaders in media, technology and nonprofit management.

-Pete Myers, chair, founder and chief scientist of EHS
+Pete Myers, Board Chair, founder and chief scientist of EHS

 Pete has spent his career chasing birds and endocrine disrupting compounds.
 He founded Environmental Health Sciences in 2002 and led it for 15 years, before giving oversight of day-to-day operations to new executive director Douglas Fischer to focus on EHS' science work.